TirousCoded/TAUL/docs/language/production rules.md

     skip ws : [ \t]+ ; # defines whitespace tokens which will get cut
 ```

-The `support` qualifier marks a LPR as existing only to help define other LPRs, but to otherwise
+The `support` qualifier *(lexer rules only)* marks a LPR as existing only to help define other LPRs,
-be excluded from lexical analysis.
+but to otherwise be excluded from lexical analysis.

 ```
 lexer section: